2019 Balakot airstrike: Aftermath

 The IAF put air defence systems on alert along the international border and Line of Control to respond to any possible retaliation by the Pakistan Air Force.

 Pakistan's foreign minister Shah Mahmood Qureshi summoned an emergency meeting in Islamabad, Pakistan to discuss the security situation and asserted that Pakistan reserved the right to retaliate.
 The prime minister of Pakistan, Imran Khan, convened an emergency meeting to review the situation.
 At the end of this meeting, the National Security Council (NSC) released a statement denying the Indian claims of the destruction of any terrorist camp and described the attack as "uncalled for" whilst adding that retaliation would be forthcoming after a joint parliamentary session.
 He also stated that Pakistan will take international media to the area of strikes but were delayed due to adverse weather conditions.

 ANI claimed to have released photos of the alleged JeM camp and weapons cache sourced from intelligence sources.

 Reactions

 India

 Foreign diplomats from the United States, United Kingdom, Russia, Australia, Indonesia, Turkey, China, and six ASEAN nations were briefed by Indian foreign secretary Vijay Gokhale on the strike conducted.
 Arun Jaitley, the Indian cabinet minister of Finance stated two reasons, for Pakistan denying the effectiveness of the airstrike stating, "There are two plausible reasons.
 First, the Pakistan army had created a big aura about its prowess among Pakistanis, and it did not want its image dented."
 Jaitley noted that the second reason was more important, and stated "Had the Pakistan army admitted that our fighters bombed its buildings, the first question to be raised would have been: What was the extent of damage?
 Experts would have come for a survey of the buildings and asked about the people staying inside... then Pakistan would have had to reveal names of the Jaish fighters who died there."
+On April 2019, the Indian Minister of External Affairs of India Sushma Swaraj said no Pakistani soldiers or civilians were killed in the airstrike.
+Pakistani Major General Asif Ghafoor welcomed this statement as "Finally the truth [has been revealed] under ground reality compulsions".